GUIDE 2025

 2. Be prepared

 Think about the person you are about to speak with before providing feedback.
 What do you want the outcome of the conversation to be?
 What is the purpose of your feedback?
 For example, do you see any value in the person changing or repeating their behavior?
-What do you think they could do to achieve this end result?
+What do you think they could do to achieve this result?
 Your employee feedback needs to provide enough information for someone to either continue what they have been doing or change it.

 3. Provide specific examples

 Whether providing redirecting or reinforcing employee feedback, specifying things is necessary for learning.
 Specific feedback also serves as a base for measuring growth and steering future behavior.
-For example, telling someone they did a good job is a nice compliment, but that person will not know which specific behaviors they must repeat in the future.
+For example, telling someone they did a good job is a nice compliment, but that person will not know which behaviors they must repeat in the future.

 4. Make feedback actionable